-Seashell Royal School Manchester offers a holistic approach tailored to every single child and young person that we support, whatever the need.
+Seashell Royal School Manchester offers a holistic approach to learning support strategies and supporting SEN in the classroom tailored to every single child and young person that we support, whatever the need.

-Our child-centred approach means that we better engage pupils Identifying what motivates them, what they’re interested in, their strengths, and aspirations and use this as a foundation for learning.
-Children have high levels of individual support which means that learning opportunities can be purposeful and specific.
+Our child-centred approach means that we better engage pupils by identifying what motivates them, what they’re interested in, their strengths, and aspirations and use this as a foundation for learning.
+Supporting SEN in the classroom enables us to deliver opportunities that are purposeful and specific to each child.

-Every child at Royal School Manchester has an expert multidisciplinary team supporting them to achieve their full potential, resulting in a long-standing track record of achievement and success.
+Every child at Royal School Manchester has an expert multidisciplinary team supporting them, delivering learning support strategies designed specifically to help each child achieve their full potential.
+This approach has enabled us to build a long-standing track record of achievement and success when it comes to special needs teaching.

-All teaching staff have achieved additional specialist teaching qualifications or are in the process of studying for them.
+All of our special needs teaching staff have achieved additional specialist teaching qualifications or are in the process of studying for them.
+This is reflective of our commitment to delivering high-quality levels of learning when we are supporting SEN in the classroom.
 Specialist teaching qualifications include mandatory teaching qualifications for multi-sensory impairment, visual impairment and hearing impairment.
-We also offer British Sign Language…
+We also offer British Sign Language.

 Building skills for life